Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems

 \section{Conclusion}

-We consider the problem of maximizing expected utility for many stochastic combinatorial problems, such as shortest path, spanning tree and knapsack.
-We develop a polynomial time approximation scheme with additive error $\epsilon$ for any $\epsilon>0$.
-A key ingredient in our algorithm is to decompose the utility function into a short exponential sum.
-In this paper, we use the Fourier series technique to fulfill the task.
-Exploring other decomposition approaches is an interesting future work.
+We study the problem of maximizing expected utility for several stochastic combinatorial problems, such as shortest path, spanning tree and knapsack, and several classes of utility functions.
+A key ingredient in our algorithm is to decompose the utility function into a short exponential sum, using the Fourier series decomposition.
 Our general approximation framework may be useful for other stochastic optimization problems.
-One major open problem is to obtain approximations with reasonable multiplicative factors, or nontrivial inapproximability results, for the utility maximization problem.
+We leave the problems of obtaining a true additive PTAS, or nontrivial multiplicative approximation factors for $\classA$ as interesting open problems.